Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

-\begin{theorem}[] and {\CP} can be solved in linear time on coloured caterpillars. \end{theorem} \begin{proof} Let $G=(V,E)$ be a coloured caterpillar with backbone $B$.
-First, we prove that a solution to {\CC} on $G$ can be found in linear time.
+Let $G$ be a coloured pseudocaterpillar with backbone $B$.
+First, we prove that a solution to {\CC} for $G$ can be found in linear time.
 We apply the preprocessing to $G$, as defined in \cref{preprocessing}, and denote by $S_p$ the set of edges that have been removed.
 Hence, $G-S_p$ contains colourful stars.
 If $G-S_p$ is colourful, then $S_p$ is an optimal solution to {\CC}.
-Otherwise, denote by $G'=(V',E')$ the connected component of $G-S_p$ which contains the backbone $B$.
+Otherwise, denote by $G'$ the connected component of $G-S_p$ containing the backbone $B$.
 If $G'$ contains exactly one colour that appears more than once, then according to \cref{exactly one colour appears at least twice} {\CC} and {\CP} can be solved in linear time.
 Therefore, we assume that $G'$ contains at least two colours that appear at least twice.
-Let $A$ be the multiset of ordered pairs obtained by \cref{from caterpillar to circular-arc graph} with input $G'$.
+Let $A$ be the multiset of ordered pairs obtained by \cref{from pseudocaterpillar to circular-arc graph} with input $G'$.
 According to \cref{algo is linear}, $A$ can be obtained in linear time.

-According to \cref{bad path equiv arc}, each ordered pair $(x,y)$ in $A$ corresponds to a colour-critical bad path $P$ from $x$ to $y$ in $G$.
-These paths can be seen as arcs on the circle, which represent a circular-arc graph $H=(X,F)$.
-Let $\mathcal{Q}$ be a minimum clique cover of $H$ obtained in linear time with the use of the algorithm of \citeauthor{MR1143909} \cite{MR1143909}.
-As mentioned in the paper, there are two types of cliques in a circular-arc graph.
+Following \cref{bad path equiv arc}, each ordered pair $(x,y)$ in $A$ corresponds to a critical bad path $P$ from $x$ to $y$ in~$G$.
+Using the algorithm of \citeauthor{MR1143909}~\cite{MR1143909}, we obtain a minimum clique cover $\mathcal{Q}$ of the circular-arc graph $H$ represented by $A$ in linear time.
+As mentioned in~\cite{MR1143909}, there are two types of cliques in a circular-arc graph.
 The first type of cliques contains three arcs which do not contain a common point of the circle.
-The second type of cliques contain a common point of the circle and are referred as \emph{linear cliques}.
-It is proved that it suffices to use linear cliques in a minimum clique cover unless the graph is a complete graph and the unique maximal clique is not linear.
+The second type of cliques contain a common point of the circle and are called \emph{linear cliques}.
+It is proved that in any circular-arc graph, there exists a minimum clique cover made of linear cliques only, unless the graph is a complete graph and the unique maximal clique is not linear.
 Hence, either all cliques in $\mathcal{Q}$ are linear or the unique clique in $\mathcal{Q}$ is not linear.
 In the following, we first deal with the case where $\mathcal{Q}$ contains linear cliques and then consider the case where the unique clique in $\mathcal{Q}$ is not linear.